Spanakopita Chicken Meatballs

 Guide:

-Heat some olive oil in a large frying pan over medium heat.
+Heat the olive oil in a large frying pan over medium heat.

-Use a fork to combine all ingredients except egg and chicken in a mixing bowl.
-Add egg and chicken, gently mix and form 1 -ounce meatballs with your hands.
-Shallow fry in olive oil over medium heat until golden, finish in the oven at 350F for 8-10 minutes or until cooked through.
+a fork to combine all ingredients except egg and chicken in a mixing bowl.
+You want to mix the spices and herbs first for even distribution.
+Add the egg and ground chicken, then gently mix and form 1 -ounce meatballs with your hands.
+Shallow fry in olive oil over medium heat until golden, turning occasionally with a fork, 6 to 8 minutes.
+You can finish these in the oven at 350°F until cooked through if you’re unsure.
+The internal temperature should read 165°F on a meat thermometer.
+I use this instant-read thermometer, it’s accurate and has been going strong for the last 3 years.

-Remove from oven and serve with your favorite vegetables and tzatziki.
-I serve mine with a mixture of plain yogurt, the juice of the lemon that I zested, garlic, salt and herbs like dill or chives and sometimes feta.
+Serve these meatballs with your favorite vegetables and tzatziki.
+I like to serve mine with a mixture of plain yogurt, the juice of the lemon that I zested, garlic, salt and herbs like dill or chives and sometimes feta.
 Please click this link for a more detailed explanation on the feta/yogurt sauce and while you’re there, those chicken skewers are also a huge favorite around here!

 Serves 4 people.